-Bayern Munich had no problems in Cologne but the most impressive result of the day came for a resurgent Hoffenheim.
-Claudio Pizarro has now scored 101 Bundesliga goals, while Darmstadt picked up a win at Wolfsburg.
+Bayern had no problems in Cologne but the most impressive result of the day came for a resurgent Hoffenheim.
+Claudio Pizarro has now scored 101 Bundesliga goals for Bremen, while Darmstadt picked up a win at Wolfsburg.

 Werder Bremen 1-1 Mainz

 Claudio Pizarro has drawn level with Marco Bode as Werder Bremen's highest-scorer in the Bundesliga after the Peruvian scored his 101st goal for the club in a 1-1 draw at home to Mainz.
 The Carnival Club took the lead on 38 minutes, scoring through Julian Baumgartlinger but couldn't add to their impressive run of form.
 They now sit three points off fourth.
 Pizarro tucked home the equalizer from the penalty spot on the stroke of half-time to claim his 12th of the season.
 Neither side could seal the winner in the second half, but a point for Bremen keeps them in 14th place.

 (Hunt pen.
 30' - Kramaric pen.
 20', Volland 23', Vargas 67')

 Hoffenheim moved out of the bottom two with a 3-1 win at Hamburg as the team continued its improved run of form under Julian Nagelsmann.
 It was a bad afternoon for Rene Adler who made two catastrophic errors to hand the visitors the lead.
 First, he gave away a spot-kick, which was converted by Kramaric on 20 minutes.
 Then three minutes later Adler conceded an indirect free-kick.
 Kevin Volland took full advantage, lashing home after a lay off.